hiimpie/Website/assets/md/Submission-Rules.md

 <br/>

 ## Video Edits/Memes
->
+>Recreated Jerma SUS in Smite?
+Show us!

 ### **Video Edits**
--
+- Must be relevant with Jerma's community in some form

 ### **Memes**
+- Must be relevant with Jerma's community
--
+- Must be your own

 <br/>

 ## Community Events & Accounts
->Showcase the events you have hosted for the community/Social Media Accounts (e.g. Daily Sheeto)
+>Showcase the events you have hosted for the community &/or Social Media Accounts (e.g. Daily Sheeto)

 ### **Events**
 - They must be hosted within 2022
 - Ran by the Jerma Community
 - Have some relevance to Jerma/Jerma's Community

 ### **Accounts**
 - Must have posted in 2022